ordpool-space/catbot/README.md

 # Catbot

-A Discord bot for all things CAT-21.
+An agentic AI bot for all things CAT-21.
+Works both in Discord and on Twitter (X).

+## Discord bot

+Set up in the Haus Hoppe discord.
+Answers to "!c <question>" and you can ask it anything you want to know about your mints, the project, traits and more.

-## Supported commands
+## Twitter bot

-!cat 0: Show details about cat number 0 (the genesis cat!), works for any minted cat known to the cat-21-backend API
+Inhabits the https://x.com/cat21space account and will answer any tweet that mentions it.